 From their Global Sustainability Milestone Meeting on Monday, Walmart reinforced their commitment to creating more sustainable stores and infrastructures.
 According to Chain Store Age, Walmart has their eyes set on being 100% energy independent.

 Walmart will install 10,000 self-checkout lanes in its stores this year.
 The reason?
 Every second lost at the register costs the company tens of millions of dollars, a hole in the dam they are hoping to plug.
-While technology is not going to replace all jobs, the truth of the matter is that it eventually will completely replace some.
+According to Retail Customer Experience, while technology is not going to replace all jobs, the truth of the matter is that it eventually will completely replace some.

 What originally began in 70 stores will now be expanded to a total of 200 in the near future.
 According to an article on RIS News, shoppers scan items on their iPhone as they are shopping, seeing a tally of their total purchase, and are able to bypass the checkout line when they are through shopping.